ci-lab-cz/streamd/README.md

   -c INTEGER, --ncpu INTEGER
                         Number of CPU per server.
 Use all available cpus by default.
   --mdrun_per_node INTEGER
-                        Number of simulations to run per 1 server.In case of multiple simulations per node, the available CPU cores will be split evenly across these simulations.By default, run only 1 simulation per node and use all available cpus --device cpu          Calculate bonded and non-bonded interactions on: auto, cpu, gpu --gpu_ids GPU ID [GPU ID ...]
+                        Number of simulations to run per 1 server.
+In case of multiple simulations per node, the available CPU cores will be split evenly across these simulations.
+By default, run only 1 simulation per node and use all available cpus --device cpu          Calculate bonded and non-bonded interactions on: auto, cpu, gpu --gpu_ids GPU ID [GPU ID ...]
                         List of unique GPU device IDs available to use.
 Use in case of multiple GPUs usage or using exact GPU devices.